How much house can I afford?

 Origination charge

-• The origination charge covers items including fees, document preparation, and underwriting costs, and other expenses.
+• The origination charge covers document preparation, mortgage underwriting costs, and other fees and expenses.

 • On refinances, if you qualify, you may be able to finance the origination charge as part of your loan amount.